The Skin I Live In: Plot

-Vera, meanwhile, also dreams of the same event.
-A man named Vicente met Norma at the wedding party.
-In the garden, under the influence of drugs, they began getting intimate.
-While they are laying on the ground, the music plays the song Norma was singing when she witnessed her mother's death, triggering her and she started screaming.
-Vicente frantically attempted to hush her screams, but accidentally knocked her unconscious.
-Vicente fled the scene, his exit noticed by Ledgard.
+Simultaneously in the present, Vera, too, dreams of the same event.
+Vicente (whose identity is disclosed later) crashed the wedding and met Norma.
+In the garden, under the influence of drugs, Norma began to take off her clothes.
+Vicente kissed her, and they lay down on the ground engaging in sexual activity that confused and overwhelmed Norma.
+When ambient music changed to the song Norma was singing when she witnessed her mother's suicide, Norma started screaming.
+Vicente attempted to hush her screams, knocking her unconscious.
+Vicente fled the scene, unaware that Ledgard saw him leave on his motorbike.